KamitaniLab/InterSiteNeuralCodeConversion/README.md

 #### DNN Feature Decoding

-To decode DNN features from converted brain activities, use the following commands:
+To decode DNN features from converted brain activities (approximately 80 mins per subject pair), use the following commands:

 - For content loss-based converters: